 - Separate the eggs; mix the yolks with half the sugar.

-- Add the water to the remaining sugar, add the lemon rind, and mix with the yolk and sugar mixture.
+- Add the water to the remaining sugar, add the lemon rind,

 - Stir in dry ingredients.